postmanlabs/labs-docs/src/pages/docs/sending-requests/troubleshooting-api-requests.md

 ## Debugging and logs

 The Postman console helps debug your requests when an API is not behaving as you expect.
-If you think the issue may be with the Postman app itself, the DevTools console provides internal debugging information you can also check out.
+If you think the issue may be with Postman itself, the DevTools console provides internal debugging information you can also check out.

 ## Using the console